papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 If I want to continue working on unpaid personal projects ( **which I do** ) then I am looking at **two** marathons in acquiring and growing these skills.
 Not one.

-#### Starving Solo Artistry 🧑🏽‍🎨
+#### Starving Solo Artistry 🥫 🎨

-Over a four year period since I wrote my first line of code - mostly self learning - along with a 12 week bootcamp last year - I have gotten pretty good at HTML, CSS, JavaScript - and the React library - plus it's related frameworks.
+Over the four year period since I wrote my first line of code - mostly self learning - along with a 12 week bootcamp last year - I have gotten pretty good at HTML, CSS, JavaScript - and the React library - plus it's related frameworks.

 I have narrowed my focus to the frontend - and I consider myself far from expert - but I am competent in a general way when it comes to the frontend web development.